Intermittent fasting: Is it worth the hype? | DW | 10.12.2019

 Researchers found that both intermittent fasting and calorie reduction led to weight and fat loss in comparison to the control group.
 Some health markers, like insulin levels and lipids, also improved.
 But these results were almost identical for both diets.

-"We found no evidence at all for a stronger effect or greater benefit of intermittent fasting," Kühn told DW. ²It was equally as effective compared to a traditional moderate daily calorie reduction diet."
+"We found no evidence at all for a stronger effect or greater benefit of intermittent fasting," Kühn told DW.
+"It was equally as effective compared to a traditional moderate daily calorie reduction diet."

 While Kühn says he "would never trust just one study," two other comparative, year-long studies from Norway and Australia conducted around the same time found exactly the same result — 5:2 intermittent fasting is no more effective than calorie reduction.